 Now you are ready!
 For access to all of the CLI commands to work with your own resources, connect to your Azure subscription from the Azure CLI.

 Microsoft frequently releases updated versions of the Azure CLI.
-Reinstall the CLI using the installer for your operating system or, if Node.js and npm are installed, update by typing the following (on Linux distributions you might need to use sudo).
+Reinstall the CLI using the installer for your operating system or, if you have the latest Node.js and npm installed, update by typing the following (on Linux distributions you might need to use sudo).

 npm update -g azure-cli